-Among other things, I was advocating for the high-contrast solutions for the elements, so the project has at least AA-level of readability in any corner, enhancing the accessibility characteristics.
+I advocated for high-contrast solutions across all elements, ensuring the project achieved at least AA-level readability throughout, significantly enhancing accessibility characteristics.

 DS